jepsen-io/jepsen/doc/client.md

 ## Connecting to the database

-Now we need to take these operations and *apply* them to zookeeper.
+Now we need to take these operations and *apply* them to etcd.
 We'll use the [Verschlimmbessergung](https://github.com/aphyr/verschlimmbesserung) library to talk to etcd.
 We'll start by requireing Verschlimmbesserung, and writing an empty implementation of Jepsen's Client protocol: